HeinoPortfolio/Java/README.md

 1. ### Appointment Application -
   * An appoint application that has a uses a GUI, JavaFX, FXML to create an appointment application.
+  * Will make use of locale settings.
+Will dispaly some text in French if the user is located in a French speaking area.
 2. ### Java Basics -
  * This will contain code for reviewing the basics of the Java Programming Language.
  * Basic items of the language like control structures.